 Biosphere Astaxanthin is a powerful natural anti-inflammatory that offers great protection without the harmful effects of many anti-inflammatory drugs.
 As a natural antioxidant, Astaxanthin works to control free radicals and reduce inflammation throughout the entire body rather than targeting specific areas.

 To get the recommended amounts of Astaxanthin via seafood requires extreme quantities that are expensive and impractical.
 Biosphere Astaxanthin provides a cost effective and easy way to get ideal amounts of Astaxanthin each day, without having to consume copious amounts of seafood.
-Biosphere Astaxanthin comes from a natural algae called Haematoccous Pluvialis, harvested in New Zealand.
+Biosphere Astaxanthin comes from a natural algae called Haematoccous Pluvialis, extracted in New Zealand.
 Recommended by our medical professionals.

 Astaxanthin is a reddish-pink pigment created by microalgae that give many sea creatures such as krill, salmon and crayfish their red colour.
 When certain algae are stressed by a change in their environments such as a change in temperature or a change in UV light, they release Astaxanthin to defend themselves.
 When released, the Astaxanthin surrounds the algae and protects it, giving it the ability to survive dormant without food or water for over 40 years.
 It is these protective properties that have sparked so many new studies with new human applications constantly being discovered.